evrencoskun/TableView/README.md

       * @param holder   : This is one of your row header ViewHolders that was created on
       *                 ```onCreateRowHeaderViewHolder``` method.
 In this example we have created
       *                 "MyRowHeaderViewHolder" holder.
-      * @param pValue : This is the row header view model located on this Y position.
+      * @param rowHeaderItemModel : This is the row header view model located on this Y position.
 In this
       *                 example, the model class is "RowHeader".
       * @param position : This is the Y (row) position of the row header item.
       *
       * @see #onCreateRowHeaderViewHolder(ViewGroup, int) ;
       */
      @Override
-     public void onBindRowHeaderViewHolder(AbstractViewHolder holder, Object pValue, int position) {
+     public void onBindRowHeaderViewHolder(AbstractViewHolder holder, Object rowHeaderItemModel, int position) {
-         RowHeader rowHeader = (RowHeader) pValue;
+         RowHeader rowHeader = (RowHeader) rowHeaderItemModel;

          // Get the holder to update row header item text MyRowHeaderViewHolder rowHeaderViewHolder = (MyRowHeaderViewHolder) holder;